G00411367/pands-project/README.md

 Based on the combination of these features, Fisher developed a linear discriminant model to distinguish the species from each other.

-## The Project

 Fisher’s analysis investigated if petal / sepal measurements alone could predict which species of Iris the sample came from (Fisher, 1936).

 This project uses the version of the Iris data hosted at UCI machine learning repository.

 The project will investigate Fisher's Iris data set and performs analysis using a python scripts.

+## Objectives

-It will perform Exploratory Data Analysis and visual technique.
+The project will perform Exploratory Data Analysis and visual technique to investigate how measurements of petal or sepals can be used to predict Iris variety

-The project starts with statistical summary analysis using python libraries assessing counts, mean, min, max, etc. and will move to data visualisation.
+It starts with statistical summary analysis using python libraries.
+Is assesses the counts, mean, min, max, etc.

+Next, the project moves into data visualisation

 The code will output:
 1. A summary of each variable to a single text file